tgirod/noize/README.md

 Earlier I hesitated to declare those values at comptime because they are usually known at runtime.
 But worst case scenario, a program could defined a list of valid samplerates, and generate one `Noize(srate)` type for each, and use only one.
 That would only make the program a bit heavier.

+# Sun Dec 24 20:57:38 CET 2023

+I experimented with vector types.
+Here is what I learned from it:

+- my first algorithm to vectorize oscillators was completely wrong.
+The phase shift is step*freq for each step of the vector, and freq can be variable.
+So, to compute the phase vector, I need a scan function to accumulate.
+- I did some performance testing, comparing using vector types with regular sample per sample approach, and vector types are slower.
+I'm probably doing something wrong?